Eclampsia: Convulsions

 Convulsions are prevented and treated using magnesium sulfate.
 The study demonstrating the effectiveness of magnesium sulfate for the management of eclampsia was first published in 1955.
-Effective anticonvulsant serum levels range from 2.5 to 7.5 mEq/L.
+Effective anticonvulsant serum levels range from 2.5 to 7.5 mEq/L, however the ideal dosing regime (dose, route of administration, timing of dosing) to prevent and treat eclampsia is not clear.

 With intravenous administration, the onset of anticonvulsant action is fast and lasts about 30 minutes.
 Following intramuscular administration the onset of action is about one hour and lasts for three to four hours.
 Magnesium is excreted solely by the kidneys at a rate proportional to the plasma concentration (concentration in the blood) and glomerular filtration (rate at which the blood is filtered through the kidneys).
 Magnesium sulfate is associated with several minor side effects; serious side effects are uncommon, occurring at elevated magnesium serum concentrations greater than 7.0 mEq/L. Serious toxicity can be counteracted with calcium gluconate.